evanshortiss/fh-health/README.md

 	return callback(err, result);
 }
 ```
-Where err is a string/object explaining the error and result is a string/object explaining the test result.
+Where err is a string/object explaining the error and result is a string/object explaining the test result if it passed.

 Critical tests are those that result in the health endpoint returning a "critical" status if they pass an *err* argument to their callback.